-This eggy Tofu Scramble is an easy, high protein and delicious vegan breakfast.
-Make it with any kind of tofu – silken, firm or extra firm.
+This eggy Tofu Scramble is an easy, high-protein, delicious vegan breakfast.
+Make it with any kind of tofu – silken, firm, or extra firm.
 Ready in just 15 minutes.

 Jump to: